NickGrunert/master-thesis/modules/05_SAM.typ

         [#it.body]
       },
       caption: [
-        Best SAM results for each input segmentation ],
+        Best #abr("SAM") results for each input segmentation ],
       label: <fig:sam:results2>,
     )